 There is a grand rock garden, a four-acre, 18th century walled garden, and a 450-foot long herbaceous border all on the grounds of Copped Hall in Epping.
 Just a few years ago this grand hall was merely a ruin but now guided tours are on offer to allow you to observe the ongoing restoration project and peruse the gardens.

 Book on to a tour to see the mid-18th century country house with its colourful history and have refreshments at the end of your visit.
 Check tour dates for February to see when is best for snowdrop viewing.

 When Beth Chatto started working on the gardens in 1960, the area was little more than an overgrown bramble patch with parched gravel and boggy ditches.
 After decades of tireless work, however, the gardens have been transformed into a utopia containing plants from all over the world.

-Throughout January and February snowdrops will be blooming in the gardens and there are four special courses that give you an insight into the history of snowdrops, how you can create your own swathes of the flower and how best to plant them.
+Throughout January and February snowdrops will be blooming in the gardens and there are two special courses that give you an insight into the history of snowdrops, how you can create your own swathes of the flower and how best to plant them.
 Tickets are still on sale for the Beautiful Winter Snowdrops event on 27 February 2021 (11am-12pm) for £20, but do check with the venue as to whether this event will go ahead.

 10) Hatfield Forest